 With my second one a little sweat dripped off my forehead, and since it as an electronic auto darkening helmet it leaked into the darkening sensor and fried it.

 So, my third helmet is an American made Miller helmet.
 I paid a little more for it but it’s an awesome helmet.

-Step 3: Practice your butt off and you’ll be able to weld anything
+Step 3: Practice and you’ll be able to weld anything